20 mm Open Bath Fork Specifications

 • Custom valved and set-up for each rider with printed set-up charts

-• Fork spring and air pressure recomendations help us tune to to your weight riding style
+• Fork spring and air pressure recommendations help us tune to to your weight riding style

 Midvalve kit included with standard cartridge to prevent fork dive, adds low speed compression without harshness, optional midvalve revalving shim kit and set-up charts available